cognitedata/inso-bootstrap-cli/README.md

                                   syntax.
 Defaults to 'no' --with-raw-capability [yes|no]  Create RAW DBs and 'rawAcl' capability.
                                   Defaults to 'yes'
+  --cdf-project TEXT              [optional] Provide the CDF Project name to
+                                  use for the diagram 'idp-cdf-mappings'.
   -h, --help                      Show this message and exit.
 ```
 ## Configuration